GDSC-NMIMS-MPSTME-Mumbai/File-System-Interface/README.md

 We have deliberately retained some details so that there is room for improvisation and interpretation.
 A contributor has the option to implement any subset of the features mentioned below.

-**Use of suitable Data Structure and Algorithm should be ensured to maintain file structure.
-Appropriate logic and libraries should also be used for Multi Processing.**
+Use of suitable Data Structure and Algorithm should be ensured to maintain file structure.
+Appropriate logic and libraries should also be used for Multi Processing.

+**Seperate branches are available for different choices of programming languages for implementation.
+You may create a new branch for your choice of language if it isn't already present**

 ### Implement these features of an OS :